What's the difference between a scalar and a vector?

 Give one use for line spectra in science.

-Created by Callum McClintock over 2 years ago
+Created by Callum McClintock almost 3 years ago